 Councilmember Liz Sheehan was elected to represent the residents of the 5th District in November of 2020; she was re-elected in 2022.
 In addition to her role as Councilmember, Liz works as a Senior Lecturer and student advisor in the Department of Psychology at the University of Kentucky.

-Liz completed her undergraduate degree in Psychology at Virginia Tech University before obtaining her Master's degree and PhD in Psychology from Emory University in Atlanta, GA.
-Liz began her career in educational instruction while in her Master's program, and has taught at the collegiate level for over 15 years.
+Liz completed her undergraduate degree in Psychology at Virginia Tech University before earning her Master's degree and PhD in Psychology from Emory University in Atlanta, GA.
+Liz began her educational career while in her Master's program, and has taught at the collegiate level for over 15 years.

-With her research and educational background, Liz prioritizes data-driven, collaborative, and innovative solutions to our most pressing issues.
+With her research and education background, Liz prioritizes data-driven, collaborative, and innovative solutions to our most pressing issues.
 She values civic engagement, responsible growth, good stewardship of our natural resources, fostering a welcoming community, and economic development.

 Liz and her husband Dr. Dan Sheehan have a middle school-aged daughter, who attends Fayette County Public Schools.
 The Sheehans welcomed a new furry family member, a rescue dog named Jaja (Ya-Ya), in 2020.

 Councilmember Sheehan’s unique perspective as an educator, civic leader, and working mother will guide her service to the 5th District and the city of Lexington.

-Liz serves on the following Committees for the Urban County Council:
+Councilmember Sheehan serves on the following committees, boards, and commissions for the Urban County Council: